Liverpool Target Xabi Alonso Says Staying As Leverkusen Coach - UrduPoint

 Munich, (APP - UrduPoint / Pakistan Point News - 29th Mar, 2024) Xabi Alonso, who was seen by many as Liverpool's top target to replace Jurgen Klopp as their manager, said on Friday he is staying at Bundesliga leaders Bayer Leverkusen next season.

-The 42-year-old Spaniard has Leverkusen on course for a trophy treble, including their first ever German league crown.

-"It's been a season of speculation regarding my future," Alonso told a press conference.
+"It's been a season of speculation regarding my future," he told a press conference.

 "Up till now we have been busy and focused on the season and I wanted to reflect during the international break and take a decision.

-"Last week I had a meeting when I informed (Leverkusen's directors) of my decision to continue being coach of Bayer Leverkusen."
+"Last week I had a meeting when I informed (Leverkusen's directors) of my decision to continue being coach of Bayer Leverkusen," added Alonso.

+The 42-year-old Spaniard has Leverkusen on course for a treble, including their first ever German league crown.

-Alonso said he was still developing as a coach and he felt Leverkusen, his first senior team coaching post, is the best place for him to continue growing.
+Alonso said he was still developing as a coach and he felt Leverkusen, his first senior team coaching post, is the best place for him to carry on doing so.

 "At the moment this is the right place for me to develop as a coach, I am a young coach," he said.